Dr. Stanley Aronson...the man behind the words…

 For the past 22 years, Rhode Islanders have had the pleasure of taking a journey through the mind of one of the most intelligent, inspiring, and influential members of our community.
 Through his over 1,150 weekly editorials, Dr. Stanley Aronson has for decades continuously expanded our world, covering topics from our state’s politics, to medical anomalies in need of a treatment or cure, to questionable cultural icons and leaders.
 Dr. Aronson has introduced people and ideas we would never have thought of, or thought interesting, and rendered them fascinating.
 He has made connections that have linked generations, diminished ethnic and economic divides, and touched each of us personally.

 It is easy to read his articles and think what a terrific writer.
 But many may not realize what a profound impact Dr. Aronson – Stan – has had on our daily lives.
 With a career spanning over 70 years, Stan is an exceptional, world-renowned, physician, clinician, researcher, and leader in medical education.
-If you have ever been a patient at any one of Rhode Island’s hospitals; if you have had a loved one in need of end-of-life care; if someone in your life is being treated for dementia, Parkinson’s, or Multiple Sclerosis; or if you’ve been seen by a physician in training from Alpert School of Medicine at Brown University, you have been directly affected by the work of Dr. Stanley Aronson.
+If you have ever been a patient at any one of Rhode Island’s hospitals; if you have had a loved one in need of end-of-life care; if someone in your life is being treated for dementia, Parkinson’s, or multiple sclerosis; or if you’ve been seen by a physician in training from The Warren Alpert School of Medicine at Brown University, you have been directly affected by the work of Dr. Stanley Aronson.

 Dr. Aronson is also a humanitarian and community leader who believes, without compromise, that care must encompass an entire person’s illness, an entire person’s life.
 He established support groups for families coping with an infant with a fatal illness decades before it was common practice.
 He fought tirelessly to improve conditions in community hospitals, again, going against then hospital standards, and for adults living with terminal diseases at every stage of their illness.
 Additionally, as one of the co-founders of Home & Hospice Care of Rhode Island, he was instrumental in establishing what today serves as a national model for palliative care.